Timothy-Lloyd/aci-tools/README.md

 ### aci-tenant-bd-epg
 Adds tenants, VRFs, bridge-domains and EPGs using various CSV files.
 ### aci-tenant-l2out
-Playbook which links internal bridge domains to external EPGs and interfaces which allows layer 2 out connections to external networks.
+Playbook which links internal bridge domains to external EPGs and interfaces which allows l2out connections to external networks.
 ### aci-tenant-contract
 This creates filters and contracts, combines them and then assigns to both EPGs and external EPGs for l2outs.
 All using CSV files.
 ### aci-fabric-ap-switch